hcallahan-lowrisc/ibex/examples/simple_system/README.md

 ## Building Simulation

 The Simple System simulator binary can be built via FuseSoC.
-This can be built with different configurations of Ibex, specified by parameters.
+This can be buil  with different configurations of Ibex, specified by parameters.
 To build the "small" configuration, run the following command from the Ibex repository root.

 ```